Karang Nini is a name of a beach in Pangandaran. The location was approximately ten kilometers before you reach Pangandaran.

 One day the villagers couldn’t find Nini.
 At the spot where Nini usually sat, they only found a big rock.
 The shape of the rock looked like a woman kneeled facing the ocean.
 Bale Kambang was nearby.
 Hence, they believed Nini had been turned into a rock, to be together with Aki.
 From then on, the rock was named Karang Nini.

 Karang Nini beach was just one of the many breathtaking beaches in the district of Pangandaran.
 Of course the most famous one is Pangandaran beach.
-But, Batu Karas, Karapyak and Pasir Putih have their own beauties.
+But, the beaches of Batu Karas, Karapyak and Pasir Putih are great beaches too :)